artur2122-hub/credit_risk/README.md

 TL;DR: Built an end-to-end credit risk pipeline (SQL + Python) that prioritizes interpretability and policy-driven threshold selection over raw metric optimization.

-Good instinct.
-The code is solid; the README is now the bottleneck.
-A strong README turns this from “I did a project” into “I understand decision-making with data”.

-Below is a complete, polished README you can adapt directly.
-It’s written to match what you actually built — no exaggeration, no buzzword soup.

 Credit Risk Prediction — End-to-End Project
 Overview